-Commenting on this research, Polinksy disagreed with the Eisenberg group's conclusions, explaining that "their results are consistent with the possibility that in each jurisdiction and case category jury decisions to award punitive damages are random."77 Specifically, he noted that, while the level of compensatory damages may help explain the level of punitive damages in a given case, the "inability to predict when . . . punitive damages will be awarded . . . negates" the conclusion that punitive damages are predictable.78 Conducting a separate analysis, Jonathan Karpoff and John Lott found evidence consistent with Polinsky's assessment that punitive damages are not, in general, predictable.79
+Commenting on this research, Polinksy disagreed with the Eisenberg group's conclusions, explaining that "their results are consistent with the possibility that in each jurisdiction and case category jury decisions to award punitive damages are random."91 Specifically, he noted that, while the level of compensatory damages may help explain the level of punitive damages in a given case, the "inability to predict when . . . punitive damages will be awarded . . . negates" the conclusion that punitive damages are predictable.92 Conducting a separate analysis, Jonathan Karpoff and John Lott found evidence consistent with Polinsky's assessment that punitive damages are not, in general, predictable.93

-Expanding on this debate, Eisenberg and other scholars conducted a new analysis that focused specifically on how punitive damages awards differed depending on whether they were imposed by a judge or jury.80 In general, they found no statistically significant evidence that juries were more likely to award punitive damages than judges81 or that juries impose higher levels of punitive damages than judges.82 However, in a subsequent analysis, Joni Hersch and W. Kip Viscusi found consistent empirical evidence that "juries are significantly more likely to award punitive damages than are judges and award higher levels of punitive damages."83 Eisenberg and colleagues later added that, indeed, "judges and juries perform similarly in some punitive damages tasks and differently in others."84
+Expanding on this debate, Eisenberg and other scholars conducted a new analysis that focused specifically on how punitive damages awards differed depending on whether they were imposed by a judge or jury.94 In general, they found no statistically significant evidence that juries were more likely to award punitive damages than judges,95 or that juries impose higher levels of punitive damages than judges.96 In a subsequent analysis, however, Joni Hersch and W. Kip Viscusi found consistent empirical evidence that "juries are significantly more likely to award punitive damages than are judges and award higher levels of punitive damages."97 Eisenberg and colleagues later added that, indeed, "judges and juries perform similarly in some punitive damages tasks and differently in others."98

-Far from an arcane, academic debate over the merits of judges and juries in the punitive damages context, this debate has played an important role in the
+Far from an arcane, academic debate over the merits of judges and juries in the punitive damages context, this debate has played an important role in the Supreme Court's approach to punitive damages.
+In Exxon Shipping Co. v.
+Baker, Justice Souter discussed in detail the empirical evidence generated by the Eisenberg group and others on the predictability of punitive damages awards and how